 Meningitis is a life-threatening illness that can kill within hours.
 Facing it alone is scary.
-The Worshipful Company of Butchers is pleased to welcome Meningitis Now as a new long-term charity partner so we can help raise funds and awareness, while providing support in a variety of ways through the time and effort given by Liverymen.
+The Worshipful Company of Butchers is pleased to have Meningitis Now as one of our long-term charity partners so we can help raise funds and awareness, while providing support in a variety of ways through the time and effort given by Liverymen.

 Meningitis is indiscriminate; it can affect anyone, of any age.
 However, children under five are most at risk followed by teenagers and young adults.
 Vaccines are the only way to prevent meningitis.

 Without vaccines to protect against all types there continues to be 8,000 cases of meningitis in the UK each year.